 Pietramala as the Head Coach at Johns Hopkins

-The 2008 season ended with a record 18th appearance in the NCAA Championship game, but the ride to the game was unlike anything seen at Homewood.
+2008 (National Runner-Up): The 2008 season ended with a record 18th appearance in the NCAA Championship game, but the ride to the game was unlike anything seen at Homewood.

 Five players earned All-America honors in 2008, including Paul Rabil, who became the 21st player in school history to garner first team honors three times.
 He was also a Tewaaraton Finalist for the second straight year and a Second Team ESPN The Magazine Academic All-American.
 He ended his career as one of the most decorated players in school history.

 Factor in the relative youth of the team - only seven seniors on the roster - and the mid-season losing streak and the coaching job may have been Pietramala’s finest - at least until 2008.
 The Blue Jays won six one-goal games and three overtime games en route to their second championship in three years.

 Five players earned All-America honors in 2007, including Rabil, who grabbed the McLaughlin Award as the nation’s top midfielder and was a finalist for the Tewaaraton Trophy.
 He also earned Third Team ESPN The Magazine Academic All-America honors.

 With an attention to detail and a team that followed suit, Pietramala orchestrated five one-goal victories and four overtime wins against the most difficult schedule in the nation.
 The Blue Jays were ranked number one in the nation throughout the season and became the first team since 1997 to be ranked number one from wire to wire and to go undefeated.

 In addition to the team accolades, the Blue Jays also received their fair share of individual awards in 2005.
 Kyle Harrison earned both the Tewaaraton Award and the Enners Award as the nation’s top player, while he repeated as a First Team All-American and took home the McLaughlin Award for the second straight season as well.
 Six other Hopkins players joined Harrison on the All-America team, including Tom Garvey, who grabbed First Team All-America status.
 In addition, Chris Watson and Peter LeSueur earned Second Team ESPN The Magazine Academic All-America honors.

 2004 (NCAA Semifinals): The Blue Jays capped Pietramala’s first four years with an enjoyable 2004 season that ended one win short of the national championship game.
 The Blue Jays posted a 13-2 record, spent a majority of the season ranked number one and were the top seed in the NCAA Tournament.

 The 2004 Blue Jays placed seven players on the All-America team and Harrison was a Tewaaraton Finalist and the recipient of the McLaughlin Award.

 The 2003 season included many memorable moments and the Blue Jays led the nation in scoring offense, scoring margin and extra-man offense.
 The Blue Jay defense was also among the nation’s best as JHU allowed more than 10 goals just once on the year and held 14 of 16 opponents to nine goals or less.
 Hopkins was also the only team in the nation to finish in the top four in every major statistical category maintained by the NCAA.

 With the success of 2003 came the rewards.
-The Blue Jays had seven players earn All-America honors, including two who garnered First Team honors, while Harrison and senior Adam Doneger were two of five finalists for the Tewaaraton Award.
+The Blue Jays had seven players earn All-America honors, including two who garnered first team honors, while Harrison and senior Adam Doneger were two of five finalists for the Tewaaraton Award.